amethon/www/_reflections/journal2.md

 Dr. Maria Hernandez took me on a tour of the ship's scientific arsenal, which includes an array of advanced technologies and sophisticated diving suits and submersibles.
 The level of innovation and advancement present in these tools is truly impressive, and I eagerly anticipate the opportunity to utilize them in our exploration of the deep sea.

 On my way back to my cabin, I encountered a small kitten darting about the corridor.
 Upon closer inspection, I discovered the fluffy white creature with bright green eyes to be a member of the crew, whom they have named "Moussaillon."
-The kitten brought us all together, and I spent the evening in its company, getting to know the rest of the crew.
+The kitten brought us all together, and I spent the evening in her company, getting to know the rest of the crew.

 I am grateful for the sense of community and fellowship that has formed on this voyage, and I look forward to the adventures and discoveries that await us in the future.